Touch My Katamari: Gameplay

 The game carries on the gameplay of previous Katamari games in which players must roll a sticky ball, known as a Katamari, over hundreds of objects, allowing it to grow in size and reach a desired size within a time limit.
-However, this iteration adds new gameplay mechanics that makes use of the PlayStation Vita's features.
+This iteration adds new gameplay mechanics that makes use of the PlayStation Vita's features.
 Along with the analogue controls, players can move their fingers across the touch screen in order to move their Katamari in the desired direction.
 By moving fingers along the back touch panel, players can squash and stretch their Katamari, stretching it lengthwise in order to roll over more objects or squashing it upwards to fit into tighter areas.

 Plot

-One day, a boy asks his Dad "Who is more awesome, the King of All Cosmos or his principal?".
+One day, a boy asks his Dad "Who is more awesome, the King of All Cosmos or his principal?"
 When the dad is trying to make up his mind, the mom says they are both equally awesome.
 The king overhears the conversation.
 Distraught by this, he becomes an utter train-wreck.
 Somewhere else, a slacker named Goro, who puts off studying for video games, television and the Internet, sees a news broadcast telling of the King's apparent depression.
 Goro believes that this is his moment to start his life anew, so he starts to make a new lifestyle for himself.

 Reception

-Touch My Katamari was met with mixed reviews upon release, as GameRankings gave it a score of 70.12%, while Metacritic gave it 69 out of 100.
+The game received "average" reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of one eight, one seven, one nine, and one eight for a total of 32 out of 40.